kingluddite/web-dev-notes/development/tools/tmux/01-intro-tmux.md

 ## dot-tmux
 * [my tmux dotfile](https://github.com/kingluddite/dot-tmux)

-## kill all tmux sessions
-* You can use `tmux kill-server` to cleanly and gracefully kill all tmux open sessions (and server)
-* If you are inside a tmux session you would like to keep, use
-    - `tmux kill-session -a` to close all other sessions
-* To close a specific session, use tmux list-sessions to identify the session you want to kill, and then use
-    - `tmux kill-session -t targetSession` to kill that specific session
-* Also you can grossly kill all tmux processes with
-    - `pkill -f tmux`

 ## Refresh tmux
 * After adding the tmux dotfile you need to refresh it to make the changes take effect